FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Empirical Evaluation

-We adopt two popular image classification datasets, CIFAR-10 with 10 classes of $3\times 32\times 32$ images \cite{krizhevsky2009learning} and Caltech-256 with 256 classes of $3\times 224\times 224$ images \cite{griffin2007caltech}, for empirical evaluation.
-For both datasets, we partition the whole training set onto $N=100$ clients.
-Following previous literature \cite{shah2021adversarial}, we adopt a $20-80$ data distribution on each client to simulate the data heterogeneity in federated learning: $80\%$ training data belongs to around $20\%$ classes (i.e., 2 classes in CIFAR-10 and 46 classes in Caltech-256), and $20\%$ data belongs to the other classes.
-We use the same random seed to partition the dataset in all experiments such that the data of each client keeps the same.
+\paragraph{Datasets and Statistical Heterogeneity.} We adopt two popular image classification datasets, CIFAR-10 with 10 classes of $3\times 32\times 32$ images \cite{krizhevsky2009learning} and Caltech-256 with 256 classes of $3\times 224\times 224$ images \cite{griffin2007caltech}, for empirical evaluation.
+For both datasets, we partition the whole training set onto $N=100$ clients and we randomly select $C=10$ clients to participate in training at each round.
+We adopt the same statistical heterogeneity as in previous FAT literature \cite{shah2021adversarial}: On each client, $80\%$ training data belongs to around $20\%$ classes (i.e., 2 classes in CIFAR-10 and 46 classes in Caltech-256), and $20\%$ data belongs to the other classes.